lqf96/wisp-ert/wiki/WISP-Firmware:-WIO-API.md

 # WISP Firmware: WIO API
-This article introduces the WIO API
+This article introduces the WIO API, a group of utility marcos, types, constants and functions.

 ## Types
 * `wio_status_t`: A `uint8_t` representing the status of an operation. `WIO_OK` (or 0) indicates that an operation succeeded, while other values indicate failure.